US STOCKS-Wall St plunges, S&P 500 erases 2018's gains

 Declining issues outnumbered advancing ones on the NYSE by a 8.64-to-1 ratio; on Nasdaq, a 6.92-to-1 ratio favored decliners.

-Additional reporting by Megan Davies, Sinead Carew, Caroline Valetkevitch, Chuck Mikolajczak, Noel Randewich, Tanya Agrawal, Richard Leong, Michael Erman and Kate Duguid; Editing by Arun Koyyur and Nick Zieminski
+Additional reporting by Megan Davies, Sinead Carew, Caroline Valetkevitch and Chuck Mikolajczak in New York, Noel Randewich in San Francisco and Tanya Agrawal in Bengaluru; Editing by Arun Koyyur and Nick Zieminski